 There are a number of ways that various soundbars and various televisions can be made discoverable.
 We’re going to review the process for the 5 best-selling TV and soundbar brands on Amazon to help you make those wires a thing of the past.

 Usually, you have to establish the connection between the TV and your soundbar with the TV.
 This means that the soundbar must be in discoverable mode first.
 Doing so is usually fairly intuitive, but it varies from device to device.

 Vizio soundbars come equipped with a special Bluetooth button on both the remote and the soundbar itself.
 Press and hold either of these buttons for five seconds.
 While in discoverable mode, the LED indicator lights will flash in a pattern.
 When you connect your TV to the soundbar, the led lights will stop flashing.

-Bose soundbars vary from model to model but will either require you to press or press and hold the Bluetooth button until the LED indicator light flashes blue.
+Bose soundbars vary from model to model - (which you'd know if you read our comparison guide between the 300 and 700) - but will either require you to press or press and hold the Bluetooth button until the LED indicator light flashes blue.
 This shows that the soundbar is in discoverable mode.
 When you connect your TV to the soundbar, the light will glow white and may or may not fade to black depending on your model.
 Consult your manual for specifics.

 Yamaha soundbars have a Bluetooth key located on the device’s remote.
 The Bluetooth indicator light on the device will flash.
 When you connect a device, the Bluetooth indicator device will glow.

 TaoTronics only has one soundbar for TVs.
 To put this device in discoverable mode, simply press the Bluetooth button on the remote.
 When the TV is connected, the Bluetooth indicator light will glow blue.